moby/buildkit/frontend/dockerfile/docs/syntax.md

 BuildKit supports loading frontends dynamically from container images.
 Images for Dockerfile frontends are available at [`docker/dockerfile`](https://hub.docker.com/r/docker/dockerfile/tags/) repository.

 To use the external frontend, the first line of your Dockerfile needs to be `# syntax=docker/dockerfile:1.3` pointing to the specific image you want to use.
-Alternatively, you can use [Built-in build args](#built-in-build-args).
+The `BUILDKIT_SYNTAX` [built-in build arg](#built-in-build-args) can also be used to set the frontend: `--build-arg=BUILDKIT_SYNTAX=docker/dockerfile:1.3`.
+The build arg takes precedence over the syntax directive if both are provided.

 BuildKit also ships with Dockerfile frontend builtin but it is recommended to use an external image to make sure that all users use the same version on the builder and to pick up bugfixes automatically without waiting for a new version of BuildKit